MohitGoel92/Microsoft-Excel/README.md

 ### Format a List as a Table

 Formatting a list as a table will allow us to create a certain format for our data table which will remain consistent throughout any table operations we perform.
 In addition, we will have options such as having a filter button and a totals row.
 This can be performed by selecting the *Home* tab -> *Styles* section -> *Format as Table* where we are able to pick whichever style we prefer.
 When selecting the table, we observe a new tab called *Table Design*.
-In the *Table Style Options* section, we can add a *Total Row*, which will sum up the above, regardless of whether there is filter.
+In the *Table Style Options* section, we can add a *Total Row*, which will sum up the above, regardless of whether there is a filter.

 **Note:** This approach is always better than any manual formatting or totalling as table operations will yield undesirable results.